Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 url = 'http://business.aliyuncs.com/?' + urllib.parse.urlencode(D)

-# Request Alibaba Cloud billing fees
+# Request Alibaba Cloud billing costs

 response = requests.get(url)